Esri/storymap-cascade/README.md

    * Custom Javascript to be executed when a section becomes active */ topic.subscribe("story-scroll-section", function(cfg){
-    //console.log("The section", cfg.index, "is now active");
+    console.log("The section", cfg.index, "is now active");
   });
 });
 ...